10 Test Review Games and Strategies for Chemistry Teachers

 Vocabulary Games for High School Chemistry

-In my course, students are learning about 400 new vocabulary terms.
+In my chemistry class, students are learning about 400 new vocabulary terms.
 Some of those words have multiple meanings (like saturated – saturated solution, saturated hydrocarbon).
 For this reason, I have created some dominoes for the students to review with.
 They match the words to the definitions and create a long line of terms.
 I circle the room and remove pieces that are in the wrong spot.
 This can be done for individual students or you can have teams of them play.
 I like to race.
 Sometimes I have teams of students stand in lines and they can only place one domino at a time.
 Once they’ve placed the domino, they go to the back of their team’s line and the next student gets a chance to place a domino.
 First team that correctly finishes wins!

 chemical bonding vocabulary dominoes for test review game chemistry